Murder of Ibrahim Ali: Legal process

+Memorial

 Associations and elected officials from the city of Marseille have tried since the events, without success, to create a day in memory of Ibrahim on each 21st of February.
 Several other actions have been proposed in order to denounce racism but none have been implemented until 2015, when a memorial plate was installed where the incident took place.
-In February 2021, the city council decided to rename the Avenue des Aygalades to Avenue Ibrahim-Ali.
+In February 2021, with the agreement of mayor Benoît Payan, the city council decided to rename the Avenue des Aygalades to Avenue Ibrahim-Ali.
+Activists noted that former mayor Jean-Claude Gaudin, who took office four months after Ali's murder, had repeatedly ignored prior attempts to have a street named after Ibrahim Ali.

+In 2024, the Ibrahim Ali Price was created in Ali's honor, rewarding communal work by students between kindergarten and primary school.